michalkmet/xp-orange-minesweeper-graduation-final/BACKLOG.md

 User Story 4: flag the square
 As a user, I want to see the \* on the square when player decided to flag square as a bomb location and appropriate message

-- ⚠ TODO UAT4.1 When player flags the square [0;1] as a bomb location then I should see '
+- ✅ DONE UAT4.1 When player flags the square [0;1] as a bomb location then I should see '

 ```
 +-+-+-+